hyojinie/crn/README.md

       Available at [ICMLA'11 Streetview Recognition Challenge](http://www.icmla-conference.org/icmla11/challenge.htm)

-2. Reference Dataset
+2. Reference images

    Original dataset by Chen et al. (2011): https://purl.stanford.edu/vn158kj2087

    ROI cropped versions used for training: Available on request.
 Please send your name and affiliation to hyojin(at)cs.unc.edu.

-3. Test queries
+3. Test query images

    Available at https://purl.stanford.edu/vn158kj2087

 # Training

-0. Install the custom Caffe & pycaffe (Includes custom layers built for this method)
+0. Install the custom Caffe & PyCaffe (Includes custom layers built for this method)

 1. Download dataset and perform pre-processing (cropping of training queries to three square patches: {left, center, right} or {top, center, bottom} based on the aspect ratio of the original image.
 Each patches should be named as [OriginalName]_aux1.jpg, [OriginalName].jpg, and [OriginalName]_aux2.jpg, respectively.)
 (Todo: provide script)